MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RemoteMailbox.md

 ```

 ### -UserPrincipalName
-!!!
-Exchange Server 2010

-The UserPrincipalName parameter defines the name of a system user in an e-mail address format (for example, ed@contoso.com).

-!!!
-Exchange Server 2013

-The UserPrincipalName parameter specifies the logon name for the user.
-This is the name the user will use for authentication.
-The UPN can be different than the user's email address.
-For example. a user could have a UPN of user@corp.contoso.com, but their email address could be user@contoso.com.

-!!!
-Exchange Server 2016

 The UserPrincipalName parameter specifies the logon name for the user account.
 The UPN uses an email address format \<username\>@\<domain\>.
 Typically, the \<domain\> value is the domain where the user account resides.

 ```yaml
 Type: String